huggingface/blog/bitsandbytes-4bit-integration.md

 More specifically, QLoRA uses 4-bit quantization to compress a pretrained langauge model.
 The LM parameters are then frozen and a relatively small number of trainable parameters are added to the model in the form of Low-Rank Adapters.
 During finetuning, QLoRA backpropagates gradients through the frozen 4-bit quantized pretrained langauge model into the Low-Rank Adapters.
 The LoRA layers are the only parameters being updated during training.

 QLoRA has one storage data type (usually 4-bit NormalFloat) for the base model weights and a computation data type (16-bit BrainFloat) used to perform computations.
-QLoRA dequantize weights from the storage data type to the computation data type to perform the forward and backward pass, but only computes weight gradients for the LoRA parameters which use 16-bit BrainFloat.
+QLoRA dequantizes weights from the storage data type to the computation data type to perform the forward and backward passes, but only computes weight gradients for the LoRA parameters which use 16-bit BrainFloat.

 QLoRA tuning is shown to match 16-bit finetuning methods in a wide range of experiments.
 In addition, the Guanaco models, which use QLoRA finetunng for LLaMA models on the OpenAssistant dataset (OASST1), are state-of-the-art chatbot systems and are competitive with ChatGPT on the Vicuna benchmark.
 This is an additional demonstration of the power of QLoRA tuning.

-For a more detailed reading, we recommend you to read the [QLoRA paper](https://arxiv.org/abs/2305.14314).
+For a more detailed reading, we recommend you read the [QLoRA paper](https://arxiv.org/abs/2305.14314).

 ## How to use it in transformers?